JuliaPy/SymPy.jl/docs/src/introduction.md

 These are numeric approximations to irrational values.
-For numeric approximations to polynomial roots, the `nroots` function is also provided, though with this call the answers are still symbolic:
+For numeric approximations to polynomial roots, the `nroots` function is also provided.
+The answers are still symbolic:

 ```jldoctest introduction
 julia> nroots(p)